3 Programming Fundamentals in R (Part I)

 ## [1] "My name is Brendan I am 30 years old and I am 175 cm tall.
 It is FALSE that I was born in a hot country"

-We can use variables to perform calculations with their information.
+We can also use variables to perform calculations with their information.
 Suppose I have several variables representing my scores on five items measuring Extraversion (labeled extra1 to extra5).
 I can use these variable names to calculate my total Extraversion score.

 extra1 <- 1